Computer Science, Associate of Science

 San Jac Online

 The Associate of Science (AS) degree is designed for students who plan to transfer to a four-year or upper-level college or university and major in mathematics, one of the sciences (biology, chemistry, geology, physics, biotechnology, or related field), engineering, or computer science.
-For more information, students may refer to the Core Curriculum and Fields of Study sections of the catalog.
+For more information, students may refer to the Core Curriculum section of the catalog.
 The AS degree differs from an Associate of Arts (AA) degree in the amount or level of mathematics and science required for degree completion.
 The College requires a minimum of 12 hours of mathematics, 12 hours in science, or 12 hours in computer sciences beyond the Core requirement for the degree.
-Please note the Field of Study AS degree options contain state-required courses recommended for the degree.

 Students seeking an AS degree should take science courses designed for majors rather than courses for non-majors.
 Science courses designed for allied health students are not intended for academic transfer toward a science major.